LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/7fc65a3f-9c93-4f0e-a905-7687ac8c991b)

 ### Encoding the Class 'N': 1, 'P' : 2, 'Y' : 3
+Models only work with numerical values.
+For this reason, it is necessary to convert the categorical values of the features into numerical ones, So the machine can learn from those data,   extract valuable information and gives the right model.

+To ensure that Class variables and Gender were read categorical variables, the datatype was changed

  ``` Python
 clas_encode = {'N': 1, 'P' : 2, 'Y' : 3}
 df1['CLASS'] = df1['CLASS'].replace(clas_encode)